The Capim Dourado: Brazil's golden treasure, from nature to jewelry

 • Decorative items: baskets, frames, lamps, mandalas.

-• Utilitarian objects: boxes, trays, etc.
+• Utility items: boxes, trays, etc.

-Cultural and economic importance
+Cultural and Economic Importance

-Capim Dourado is not merely an aesthetically pleasing material; it is a vital economic pillar for local communities in Jalapão.
-Crafts made from this plant provide a sustainable source of income, valuing local skills and creating economic opportunities where few other resources are available.
+Craftsmanship based on this plant provides a sustainable source of income, valuing local know-how and creating economic opportunities where few other resources are available.

-Keeping your jewelry
+Caring for your jewelry

 For better preservation, here are my tips: